Roo4L/myblog/content/posts/Invisible USB Leak on Intel SoC/index.md

 ## It's my turn to act

 I've come to the supervisor of mine asking for a theme for thesis work, when he suggested me continue the investigation of Intel ME quirks.
 It took us a while to repeat the PoC presented by Positive Technologies.
 Kudos to the supervisor: I might got stuck there forever if not for him.

 Bachelor thesis requires one to solve an engineering task so we've decided to create a dataleak channel through Ethernet connection.
 This requires to obtain access to GbE which I finally failed to do on mine board (GB-BPCE-3350).
 Later I've discovered notes in Intel Specification for Intel Celeron Series N that sideband channel seem to have no access to devices from other buses except 0.
 Unfortunately, GbE on GB-BPCE-3350 is located on a separate bus (2), which might be the reason why I failed to address it.

 Nevertheless, the task has been set already, so there was no way back.
 Thus, it was decided to organize leak through USB channel.

 ## Lets stop speaking and make a PoC instead

-As I said before, kakaroto has only provided basic data structures and interfaces to interact with Host Controller (HC) registers.
+As I said before, KaKaRoTo has only provided basic data structures and interfaces to interact with Host Controller (HC) registers.
 Therefore, I was doomed to implement USB stack from the very bottom.

 To make the task doable in a time of one semester, I had to cut corners times to times.
 So lets announce a couple of assumptions about USB stack to be implemented: